-On July 20, 2020 the Republic School District distributed a draft of our RepMO Return to Learn plan.
+The Republic School District has implemented the RepMO Return to Learn plan for the 2020-21 school year.
 CLICK HERE for details.
-As a reminder, this plan consisted of three phases.
-During phase 1 the RepMO Return to Learn plan provides three different learning opportunities for families and implements health-related protocols to help keep students and employees healthy while at school.
+As a reminder, this plan consists of three phases.
+During phase 1, the RepMO Return to Learn plan provides three different learning opportunities for families and implements health-related protocols to help keep students and employees healthy while at school.
 The below information outlines virtual learning and hybrid learning.

 Hybrid Learning Option

 This option is available to 6th-12th grade students on an individual basis during phase 1.
-Students can individually be enrolled in seated classes every day and at the same time take virtual classes through Launch.
+Students can individually be enrolled in seated classes every day and at the same time take virtual classes through Launch or another approved virtual learning program.
 For example, a student might take two seated classes at RHS every day and also four Launch virtual classes.